 Overtime Rule Listening Sessions

-The Wage and Hour Division of the U.S. Department of Labor has announced that in the upcoming weeks it will hold public listening sessions to gather views on the Part 541 white collar exemption regulations, often referred to as the “Overtime Rule.”
+The Wage and Hour Division of the U.S. Department of Labor recently held public listening sessions to gather views on the Part 541 white collar exemption regulations, often referred to as the “Overtime Rule.”
 Issued under the Fair Labor Standards Act, these regulations implement exemptions from overtime pay requirements for executive, administrative, professional, and certain other employees.
-The Department plans to update the Overtime Rule and is interested in hearing the views and ideas of participants on possible revisions to the regulations.
+The Department plans to update the Overtime Rule and held the listening sessions in order to hear the views and ideas of participants on possible revisions to the regulations.

-The Department seeks public input on questions such as:
+At the listening sessions the Department sought public input on questions such as:

 - What is the appropriate salary level (or range of salary levels) above which the overtime exemptions for bona fide executive, administrative, or professional employees may apply?